 - Enroll in at least 12 credit hours each semester.

 - If you change your residency, please be aware that your award could change.
-Submit a Residency Aid Estimator or contact our office for additional details.
+Contact our office at email@example.com for additional details.

 - Capital-sponsored gift aid is limited to eight total (fall and spring) semesters.